-In practice, however, the professions of social workers and sociologists are very different.
-The core difference, says the NSWR, boils down to an issue of practical versus theoretical.
 Social workers confront and cope with real-world people and problems, while sociologists study them from a theoretical perspective.
-The fundamental concerns may be the same, but the job duties and the education required to carry out these responsibilities bear little resemblance to each other.
+The fundamental concerns of each occupation may be the same, but their job duties and required education bear little resemblance to each other.

-Regardless of whether someone wants to pursue a social work or sociology track, the proper background and education will be required.
-Would-be social workers can look to programs such as Ohio University’s online masters in social work, which can help candidates understand social work pros and cons and prepare for a career in this rewarding field.
+Prospective students who are comparing social work vs. sociology should understand that the proper background and type of education can influence their decision and allow them to reach their professional goals.
+Would-be social workers can look to degree programs such as a master’s in social work, which can help candidates understand social work and prepare for a career in this rewarding field.

 Sociologist Qualifications and Duties

-People who are drawn to intellectual pursuits and the academic lifestyle may be well suited to careers as sociologists.
+Those who are drawn to intellectual pursuits and the academic lifestyle may be well suited to careers as sociologists.
 According to the U.S. Bureau of Labor Statistics (BLS), sociologists typically need a master’s degree or Ph.D.
 There are two types of sociology master’s degree programs.
-Traditional programs prepare students to enter a Ph.D. program, which will generally lead to an academic track.
-Applied, clinical, and professional programs prepare students to enter the workplace, teaching them the necessary analytical skills to perform sociological research in a professional setting.
+Traditional programs prepare students to enter a Ph.D. program, which generally leads to an academic track.
+Applied, clinical, and professional programs prepare students to enter the workplace, teaching them the analytical skills to perform sociological research in professional settings.

 Regardless of their education and position, sociologists study society and social behavior by examining the groups, cultures, organizations, social institutions, and processes that develop when people interact and work together.
 Their responsibilities may include:

 - Designing research projects to test theories about social issues

 - Collecting data through surveys, observations, interviews, and other sources